R. Dean Tice

-Raphael Dean Tice (born December 4, 1927) is a retired lieutenant general in the United States Army.
+Raphael Dean Tice (December 4, 1927 – August 6, 2025) was a lieutenant general in the United States Army.
 He was the Director of the Department of Defense Task Force on Drug Enforcement.

+Biography

-Dean Tice is the son of a farmer from Topeka, Kansas.
+Dean Tice was the son of a farmer from Topeka, Kansas.
 He entered the U.S. Army as an enlisted man in December, 1945, but was allowed to finish school before actually starting his military career.
 Shortly after entering the Army, he was put in for OCS school and at the age of 19 became the youngest officer in the Army and 40 years later retired from the Army after a long and distinguished career with the rank of Lieutenant General (3 stars).
 He commanded at every level from company through division, and served more than 14 years overseas.
 During early commissioned service, he served in various command and staff positions at the battalion level.
 In Vietnam (1967–68), he served as Deputy Brigade Commander of the 3rd Brigade, 4th Infantry Division, and later commanded the 2nd Battalion, 12th Infantry of the 25th Infantry Division.
 Upon completion of his Vietnam tour, he directed the Military Manpower Procurement Program in the Office of the Assistant Secretary of Defense for Manpower and Reserve Affairs.

 In 1970, Tice joined the 1st Infantry Division, where he commanded the 1st Brigade and later served as the Chief of Staff.
 He was promoted to Brigadier General in 1972, and assigned to the Pentagon in the Office of the Deputy Chief of Staff for Personnel.
 General Tice assumed command of the Berlin Brigade in 1974 and remained in that capacity until 1976, when after being Promoted to Major General, he became the Deputy Chief of Staff, Personnel, for the U.S. Army, Europe, and Seventh Army Heidelberg, Germany.
 In 1977, he assumed command of the 3rd Infantry Division, Wuerzburg, Germany.

 From 1976 to 1983, Tice served as Deputy Assistant Secretary of Defense for personnel policy and force management, a position in which he directed policy for all Morale, Welfare and Recreation (MWR) programs.
 In that role, he initiated and chaired the Defense Department's MWR Coordinating Committee.
 Tice retired, initially in 1983, only to be recalled to active duty three months later by President Reagan and Defense Secretary Weinberger to become Director of the Department of Defense Task Force on Drug Enforcement.